 The warehouse club is known for its deals on hot-ticket items such as TVs, computers and major appliances.
 Even better, Costco Concierge Services extends the manufacturer’s warranty on these items to two years from the date of purchase free of charge.
 All televisions, tuner-free displays and projectors qualify for the extended warranty coverage.
 Select computers and major appliances also qualify, but touchscreen tablets, refrigerators (above 10 cubic feet), freezers, range ovens, cooktop ovens, over-the-range microwaves, dishwashers, washers and dryers are excluded.

 An added bonus: If you are a Costco Anywhere Visa cardmember and purchase one of these items using the card, you get an extra two years added to your already extended warranty.
 Costco Concierge Services also offers free technical support by phone to members for most electronics purchased at the warehouse club.

-Score Deals on Travel
+Score deals on travel

-The warehouse club promises members upfront pricing when booking travel: The price quote displayed throughout the transaction process includes all applicable taxes, so there are no surprises when it’s time to pay.
+Planning your next vacation?
+Costco offers members who reside in the U.S. deep discounts on travel through its online travel services department.
+This includes brag-worthy bargains on vacation packages, hotels, theme parks and rental cars.
+Plus, the warehouse club promises members upfront pricing when booking travel: The price quote displayed throughout the transaction process includes all applicable taxes, so there are no surprises when it’s time to pay.

 Another bonus: If you aren’t a seasoned traveler, don’t fret.
 Costco makes it even easier to book your dream vacation by offering live chat access to travel specialists, says smart shopping expert Bodge.
 With this member perk, “you’ll have someone who can help guide you through the process,” she adds.